 TutorialsHome --> Tutorials

-Learn HTML5 in 40 minutes tutorialBy Unknown, on Sunday 3rd May 2015.
+Learn HTML5 in 40 minutes tutorialBy Anonymous, on Sunday 3rd May 2015.
 Categorised in Computers.
 (Read on Blogger)

 Since EVERYTHING front-end related on the web is coded in HTML and HTML5 has a bunch of new features to make your web content more interactive and semantic, it is the language you need to know before you can do anything else web-related.
 These videos should give you an overview of what HTML5 is and how you can use it to create web pages. ....

-How to see who's actually viewed your Facebook profileBy Unknown, on Saturday 19th July 2014.
+How to see who's actually viewed your Facebook profileBy Anonymous, on Saturday 19th July 2014.
 Categorised in Tutorials.
 (Read on Blogger)

 No installing, downloading or external applications required, a quick and relativity simple way to see thefriends or fb users who have viewed your profile in the last 30 days - it's also completely anonymous.
 Note: this only works if your privacy settings allow your profile to show in search results, which are the defaults. ....